ragrag/kubectl-autons/README.md

 ## Caveats

-in cases where a resource is found in multiple namespaces, an error is expected and you will have to specify the namespace manually
+in cases where a resource is found in multiple namespaces, an error is expected and you will have to specify the desired namespace manually